 I had been warned about drivers in India, but my experiences in Mumbai had taught me that drivers knew what they were doing.
-As a matter of fact, I found them to be quite talented; weaving their way through traffic, cutting off taxis and ox-drawn carriages, braking within millimeters of pedestrians, and always avoiding what appeared to be a sure accident.
+As a matter of fact, I found them to be quite talented; weaving their way through traffic, cutting off taxis and ox-drawn carriages, braking within millimetres of pedestrians, and always avoiding what appeared to be a sure accident.

 Well, my complete trust in rickshaw drivers changed one night in Pune.